 This design allows the approximated RBF, which encodes the pairwise distance information between atoms, to be recovered directly by the inner product within the attention mechanism:

 \textbf{Discussion.} There is another research line using random features ({\eg}, random Fourier features) for the pairwise distance approximation~\citep{rahimi2007random}.
-There are certain works that have proved that Nystr{\"o}m method is more accurate \citep{yang2012nystrom}.
-One intuitive way to understand this is that Nystr{\"o}m method utilizes the data-dependent basis, while the random features use data-independent basis functions.
+Certain works have shown that Nystr{\"o}m method can be more accurate~\citep{yang2012nystrom}.
+One intuitive way to understand this is that Nystr{\"o}m method utilizes a data-dependent basis, while random features use data-independent basis functions.